 |Cost Optimisation||Add-on||Access AWS Cost Billing Bucket|

-The Conformity Bot can ingest data from all but 3 AWS supported regions.
+The Conformity Bot can ingest data from the following regions:

-Cloud Conformity uses a AWS Custom Policy to view your AWS account metadata - there is no read or write access to your data.
+Conformity uses an AWS Custom Policy to view your AWS account metadata - there is no read or write access to your data.

-What data does Cloud Conformity capture and how is it stored?
+What data does Conformity capture and how is it stored?

 We retain metadata for active accounts for a 12-month period after which it is automatically deleted.
 For events, you can query logs to view the last 500 events via UI and 1200 via API.
 If you choose to deactivate an account, all your data is automatically deleted at the time of deactivation.

-Does anyone at Cloud Conformity look at this data?
+Does anyone at Conformity look at this data?